torarinvik/CertiJSON/formal_specs.md

 * An agent can:

   * Start at `C0` or `C1` for fast iteration.
-  * If extracted C misbehaves or fails external tests, recompile at `C2`–`C3` to obtain more precise diagnostics and stronger proof checking.
-  * For core library code, default to `C3`–`C4`.
+  * If the kernel rejects the module:

+   * Fix the structural/type issues and recompile.
+  * If the kernel accepts but external tests fail or C crashes:

+   * Re-run at `C2` or `C3` to trigger deeper analysis and more detailed error messages.
-  * For critical kernels, enforce `C5`.
+  * For components designated as "trusted library":

+   * Always compile at `C3` or higher.

 A typical strategy for an agent: